JesumboOludipe/JesumboOludipe/README.md

+# About Me

-- 👋 Hi, I’m @JesumboOludipe
+👋 Hi, I’m @Jesumbo Joseph Oludipe

+I am a passionate junior data analyst with a strong background in SQL, Tableau, Python, and Spreadsheets.
+I have created relevant projects using these tools, and I am continually working to improve my skills.
+I am eager to apply my knowledge and experience in an entry-level Data Analyst role, where I can make a meaningful impact and continue to learn and grow in the field.

-- 👀 I’m interested in data analysis and programming
+- 👀 I’m interested in data analysis, programming, and creating business solutions
-- 🌱 I’m currently learning SQL, R and Tableau
+- 🌱 I’m currently learning  Excel, SQL, R and Tableau
 - 💞️ I’m looking to collaborate on data anlysis projects

-- 📫 How to reach me oludipejesumboj@gmail.com
+##📫 How to reach me

+If you have any questions or would like to collaborate on a project, please feel free to contact me at oludipejesumboj@gmail.com, or visit my LinkedIn profile @Jesumbo Oludipe

 <!---
 JesumboOludipe/JesumboOludipe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.